 Students are formally evaluated by their Internship Instructor twice per academic year.
 The first written evaluation is due at the completion of the first term (Dec or May) and the second evaluation at the conclusion of the internship (May or July).
-Performance evaluation is an on-going process and a built- in aspect of supervision.
+Performance evaluation is an ongoing process and a built- in aspect of supervision.
 Students can be asked to evaluate themselves in preparation for the evaluation.
 This process facilitates student's participation and also demonstrates the Internship Instructor's effectiveness in communicating feedback on an ongoing basis.
 Student evaluations should be worked on in conjunction with the learning agreement.
 The Internship Instructor and student should review the learning agreement and assess progress.
 Students should not be surprised by the outcome of the written evaluation since this information should have been verbally communicated in supervision.
 The evaluation form also allows for a student's response to his/her evaluation.
-Students will be given an IC (incomplete) if the evaluation is not in by the required deadline.
 A copy of the student evaluation form is in the appendices.